diderikk/SimpleChatApp/README.md

 ## Introduction

-SimpleChatApp is a full stack application I made for trying out Elixir/Phoenix as a API framework.
+SimpleChatApp is a full stack application made for trying out Elixir/Phoenix as a API framework.
 Users are able to sign up and sign in.
 After signing in, the user can create new chats and invite other users.
 Currently not implemented a method for inviting users to existing chats.
 Chatting functionality is implemented using Phoenix Channels and websockets.
 The user must be authorized to enter a chat.

 ## Functionality